gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nPluralForms.md

 as:

 <pre class="prettyprint">
-public class MyMessages extends Messages {
+public interface MyMessages extends Messages {
   @DefaultMessage("There are {0,number} items in your cart.")
   @AlternateMessage({
       "one", "There is 1 item in your cart.",
-      "=0", "Your cart is empty.",
+      "=0", "Your cart is empty."
-  )
+  })
   String cartItems(@PluralCount int itemCount);
 }
 </pre></p>